MarijaBorisov/ngsi-tools/README.md

 ###### NGSI Connector API work flow:

-NGSI Connector API is a NodeJs implementation of the NGSIv2 REST API binding developed as a part of the FIWARE platform.
+NGSI Connector API is a Node.js implementation of the NGSIv2 REST API binding developed as a part of the FIWARE platform.

 1) **`Parsing`**: